-Under ESER 2020, the 9-1-1 Call Center project is underway in design phase, the project is expected to complete design phase in early 2022 and begin construction in summer of 2022.
+Under ESER 2020, the 9-1-1 Call Center project is underway in design phase, the project is expected to complete design phase in early 2022 and begin construction later in 2022.

 ESER 2020 program received proceeds from two bond sales to date, with a total appropriation of \$167.4M.
-Pre-bond expenditures are under review and will be reimbursed to Capital Planning.
+Pre-bond expenditures are under review and will be reimbursed to Capital Planning, expected to occur in Q3 FY2022.